abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

 ..  only:: draft

     In this section, we briefly present one of the basic version of the Vehicle Routing Problem.
-    Most of the time, additional constraints are added [#k_tsp]_.
+    Most of the time, additional constraints are added [#mtsp]_.
     The usual format to encode CVRP instances is from the `TSPLIB <http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/>`_.
-There is no TSPLIB format for the basic VRP, so we simply read CVRP and forget about the demands to solve the VRP.
+There is no TSPLIB format for the basic VRP, so we simply read CVRP and forget about the demands of the CVRP instances to solve a basic version of the VRP.

     We can reuse our ``TSPLIBReader`` class as it also manages to read CVRP instances.
 We use again the excellent `ePiX library <http://mathcs.holycross.edu/~ahwang/current/ePiX.html>`_
     through our ``CVRPEpixData`` class to visualize CVRP instances and their solutions.

-    ..  [#k_tsp] This basic version of the VRP is more known under the name *k-TSP*.
+    ..  [#mtsp] This basic version of the VRP is better known under the name *mTSP* or the *Multiple TSP*.
+We refer the reader to [Bektas2006]_ for more.

+    ..
+[Bektas2006] T. Bektas. *The multiple traveling salesman problem: an overview of formulations and solution procedures*, Omega, Elsevier, v.
+34(3), pp 209-219, 2006.

 The Problem
 -------------------------------